RaymondBrien/zombie-bingo/README.md

 - **Google Sheets API**

-    - Adds user answers, points, maintains wordbank and API information directly from the terminal.
+    - Adds user answers, points, maintains word bank and API information directly from the terminal.
 Tables of data to check any time.
 <!-- ADD SCREENSHOT -->
 ![screenshot](documentation/featurex.png)